Introduction to Modeling Propagation Loss in an Urban Environment

 Adjusting the antenna height

-1. Select the Orientation sub-tab.
+1. Select the Orientation subtab.

-2. Enter -6 ft in the Z: field in the Position Offset frame.
+2. Enter -6 ft in the Z field in the Position Offset frame.

 3. Click Apply to accept your changes and to keep the Properties Browser open.

-Disabling the line of sight constraint
+Disabling the line-of-sight constraint

-Turn off the line of sight constraint.
+Turn off the line-of-sight constraint.

-1. Select the Constraints - Basic page.
+1. Select the Constraints - Active page.

 3. Click OK to accept your changes and to close the Properties Browser.